BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 - MQTT_CERT_FILE
 - MQTT_KEY_FILE

+### Device Tracker Auto-Discovery

+**NEW** - Auto discovery for device_tracker has been enabled starting at v1.12.0

+- The device_tracker auto discovery config is published to: "homeassistant/(VIN)/device_tracker/config" and the GPS coordinates are read from the original topic automatically at: "homeassistant/device_tracker/(VIN)/getlocation/state"
+- Also added GPS based speed and direction to the device_tracker attributes

 ### Commands with Options via MQTT

 **NEW** - Ability to send commands with options using MQTT now works